Uniform scrambles on graphs: Graph parameters

 That is, \(v\) donates chips to its neighbors, one along each edge incident to \(v\).
 We say two divisors \(D\) and \(E\) are \emph{equivalent}, written \(D\sim E\), if we can transform \(D\) into \(E\) via a sequence of chip-firing moves.
 Figure \ref{figure:chip_firing_example} illustrates a collection of divisors that are equivalent to one another, with each divisor obtained from the last by firing the circled vertex.
-Since it does not matter what order vertices are fired in, we sometimes consider \emph{subset firing moves}, in which all vertices in a subset \(S\) are ``simultaneously'' chip-fired.
+We remark that it does not matter what order vertices are fired, only which vertices are fired and how many times: at each vertex, the change in the number of chips is determined only by how many times it fires, and how many times its neighbors fire, keeping track of parallel edges.
+This allows us to consider \emph{subset firing moves}, in which all vertices in a subset \(S\) are ``simultaneously'' chip-fired.
 The net effect of this is for a chip to be moved along every edge of \(E(S,S^C)\) from its vertex in \(S\) to its vertex in \(S^C\).
 For instance, the rightmost divisor in Figure \ref{figure:chip_firing_example} can be obtained from the leftmost by simultaneously firing all the vertices except the right vertex.

 A divisor \(D\) is called \emph{effective} if \(D(v)\geq 0\) for all \(v\).
 The \emph{rank} \(r(D)\) of a divisor \(D\) is defined as follows.
 If \(D\) is not equivalent to any effective divisor, we set \(r(D)=-1\).
 Otherwise, we let \(r(D)\) equal the maximum integer \(r\geq 0\) such that for any effective divisor \(E\) of degree \(r\), the divisor \(D-E\) is equivalent to some effective divisor.